RenderKit/embree/README.md

 transformation for each time step can be specified using the `rtcSetGeometryTransform` function.

-See tutorial [Instanced Geometry] for an example of how to use instances.
+See tutorials [Instanced Geometry] and [Multi Level Instancing] for examples of how to use instances.

 #### EXIT STATUS {#exit-status}